 Can you guarantee I’ll interact Whale Sharks on my tour?

 We work closely with an experienced spotter plane pilot, who lets us know exactly where and when the Whale Sharks appear, so we can get you there quickly and efficiently.
 Because Whale Sharks are wild animals and we are above all sensitive to their needs, we cannot guarantee that you will interact with a Whale Shark on your tour.
 We compare the tours to an African Safari, where we search for animals in the wild.
-However, for the 2016 & 2017 Whale Shark seasons our Whale Shark swim rate was 100% compared to the industry level of 94 – 97% so we will always do our very best to facilitate this amazing experience for you.
+However, since we have started, in 2016 our Whale Shark swim rate was 100% compared to the industry level of 94 – 97% so we will always do our very best to facilitate this amazing experience for you.
 Government regulations allow a maximum of 60 minutes swimming with one shark and the duration of each swim is completely determined by the Whale Shark.
 If the Whale Shark “dives” we send the spotter plane up to search for another shark.
-You may be lucky enough to swim with more than one Whale Shark during the day, however you should set your own pace and may choose not to swim each time.
+You may be lucky enough to swim with more than one Whale Shark during the day, however, you should set your own pace and may choose not to swim each time.
 If you are not comfortable doing the swim you can participate as an ‘observer’ and view these beautiful creatures from the deck.

 Where can I join this tour?